victoreeckh/Renewable_Energy_notes/pages/Thermal Energy Storage (TES).md

 			- Insulated or burried (pit storage)
 			- Geometries with low surface over volume ratios
 			- Condensation in the tank insulation may be a problem for buried tanks
+- ### TES - Latent Storage
+	- General
+		- Heat is stored nearly isothermally in PCM as the latent heat of phase change (solid-liquid, limited density change) -